 Now imagine that the same thing happens with every one of your team’s meetings: You gather up a bunch of ideas, you jot them down in the meeting, and then you have to go re-jot them somewhere else.

 Instead, use a single idea-capturing tool to create a single place to house, review and add to your list of ideas.
 Ideally, this will be a cloud-based solution, so you can access it anywhere, even if you hold a product meeting at Starbucks for a change of scenery.

 This could be a OneNote notebook.
 It could be a Google Doc.
-Or it could be ProductPlan’s Parking Lot feature.
+Or it could be ProductPlan’s Table Layout feature.

-The benefit of building your idea parking lot in the same tool you use to create your roadmaps is that you save yourself yet another step.
-When you’ve determined that an idea merits space on your product roadmap, you can simply move it from the Parking Lot directly to the roadmap itself, along with any other relevant details (strategic objective, the team assigned to it).
+The benefit of recording your ideas in the same tool you use to create your roadmaps is that you save yourself yet another step.
+When you’ve determined that an idea merits space on your product roadmap, you can simply move it from Table Layout directly to the roadmap itself, along with any other relevant details (strategic objective, the team assigned to it).